vikassharma26/dominos-pizza-sales-analysis-powerbi/README.md

 5. **Interactive Dashboard Creation:**
    - Using Power BI's visualization tools, we created an interactive dashboard that visualizes the analyzed sales data and provides users with the ability to explore trends, patterns, and insights.

-## Getting Started

-1. Clone this repository to your local machine.
-2. Open `dominos_pizza_sales_dashboard.pbix` in Power BI Desktop to interact with the dashboard and explore the visualizations.

-## Contributors

-- Vikas Sharma  - Creator